rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 not.

-Note that the only edges that pass through the section borders are the edges between a section's parent container and its top-level nodes.
-No other edges will cross these borders.
+Note that the only edges that pass through the section borders are the edges between a section's top-level nodes and its parent container.
+No other edges will cross such a border.

 **CLARIFICATION**
 As stated before, a section is subordinate to its sectioning node.
-In addition to that, a section can also be is understood to be superordinate to its subordinate content nodes.
+In addition to that, a section can also be understood to be superordinate to its subordinate content nodes.

 Note that, from a logical perspective, a section is located in between its